Keyboard shortcuts

 Don't forget to use the type Variable from the module precedence_grammar_trait.

-To see the results modify the Display implementation of PrecedenceGrammar to show the intermediate results and the environment.
+To see the results, modify the Display implementation of PrecedenceGrammar to show the intermediate results and the environment.

 #![allow(unused)]